plone/documentation/develop/addons/components/genericsetup.rst

 Upgrade steps
 =============

-You can define upgrade steps to run code only when someone upgrades your product from version *x* to *y*.
+You can define upgrade steps to run code when someone upgrades your product from version *x* to *y*.

-As an example, let's say that the new version of YOUR.PRODUCT defines a *price* field on a content type *MyType* to be a string, but previously (version 1.1.  and earlier) it was a float.
+As an example, let's say that the new version of YOUR.PRODUCT defines a *price* field on a content type *MyType* to be a string, but previously (version 1.1 and earlier) it was a float.
 Code that uses this field and assumes it to be a float will break after the upgrade, so you'd like to automatically convert existing values for the field to string.

-(Obviously, you could do this very quickly in a simple script, but having a GenericSetup upgrade step means non-technical people can do it as well.
-As it turns out, once you have the script, it's easy to put its code in an upgrade step.)
+Obviously, you could do this very quickly in a simple script, but having a GenericSetup upgrade step means non-technical people can do it as well.
+As it turns out, once you have the script, it's easy to put its code in an upgrade step.

 Increment profile version